Dash0 Kubernetes Operator

 token: auth_... # TODO needs to be replaced with the actual value, see below

-• spec.export.dash0.endpoint: The URL of the observability backend to which telemetry data will be sent.
+• spec.export.dash0.endpoint: The URL of the Dash0 ingress endpoint backend to which telemetry data will be sent.
 This property is mandatory.
 Replace the value in the example above with the OTLP/gRPC endpoint of your Dash0 organization.
-The correct OTLP/gRPC endpoint can be copied fom https://app.dash0.com/settings.
+The correct OTLP/gRPC endpoint can be copied fom https://app.dash0.com -> organization settings -> "Endpoints".
 Note that the correct endpoint value will always start with ingress. and end in dash0.com:4317.
-A protocol prefix (eg. https://) should not be included in the value.
+Including a protocol prefix (e.g. https://) is optional.

 • spec.export.dash0.authorization.token or spec.export.dash0.authorization.secretRef: Exactly one of these two properties needs to be provided.
 Providing both will cause a validation error when installing the Dash0Monitoring resource.

 • spec.export.dash0.authorization.token: Replace the value in the example above with the Dash0 authorization token of your organization.
-The authorization token for your Dash0 organization can be copied from https://app.dash0.com/settings.
+The authorization token for your Dash0 organization can be copied from https://app.dash0.com -> organization settings -> "Auth Tokens".
 The prefix Bearer must not be included in the value.
 Note that the value will be rendered verbatim into a Kubernetes ConfigMap object.
 Anyone with API access to the Kubernetes cluster will be able to read the value.
 Use the secretRef property and a Kubernetes secret if you want to avoid that.

 • spec.export.dash0.authorization.secretRef: A reference to an existing Kubernetes secret in the Dash0 operator's namespace.
-See the next section for an example file that uses a secretRef.
+See the section Using a Kubernetes Secret for the Dash0 Authorization Token for an example file that uses a secretRef.
 The secret needs to contain the Dash0 authorization token.
 See below for details on how exactly the secret should be created and configured.
 Note that by default, Kubernetes secrets are stored unencrypted, and anyone with API access to the Kubernetes cluster will be able to read the value.
 Additional steps are required to make sure secret values are encrypted.
 See https://kubernetes.io/docs/concepts/configuration/secret/ for more information on Kubernetes secrets.

 • all: If set to all (or omitted), the operator will: